 Eccentric billionaire Howard Hughes backed the film financially.
-He later paid an extra $12 million (estimated) for every existing copy because of guilt; he paid to ship 60 tons of contaminated soil to Hollywood for retakes.
-He kept a tight hold on the film, not even allowing it to be shown on television, for 17 years.
-Paramount finally obtained reissue rights in 1974.
+He later paid an extra $12 million (estimated) for every existing copy because of guilt; he paid to ship 60 tons of soil contaminated with radiation to Hollywood for retakes.
+He kept a tight hold on the film, not even allowing it to be shown on television, for years.
+Universal bought the rights to the film in 1979, and according to "The Hollywood Reporter", it had not been seen by the public for 21 years prior to the purchase (allegedly, Paramount obtained reissue rights in 1974).

 John Wayne regretted playing Temujin so much that he visibly shuddered whenever anyone mentioned the film's name.
 He once remarked that the moral of the film was "not to make an ass of yourself trying to play parts you're not suited for."